KGHALAMB/AirStage/documents/APISpec.md

 1.  `Get Open Venues`
 2.  `Create Booking (Performer-side)`

-    1.1 Get Open Venues - /catalog/venues/ (GET)
+    1.1 Get Open Venues - /catalog/venues/{page} (GET)

-    Retrieves all available venues that can be booked.
+    Retrieves 100 venues that can be booked.
+Venues displayed can be changed through the page parameter

          Returns:
          [